duncangw1/ReadMeGenerator/README.md

 ## Questions

+_Reach out!_

-_The best time to reach me is from 8:00am-5:00pm EST, Monday-Friday.
+The best time to reach me is from 8:00am-5:00pm EST, Monday-Friday.
 All questions will be answered in a timely manner.
-Emails are preferred._
+Emails are preferred.

 - Github: [duncangw1](https://github.com/duncangw1)
 - Email: duncangw1@gmail.com